albertsikkema/logic-app-manager/README.md

 - Your session token has expired
 - Refresh the Azure Portal page to get a new token

+### GitHub options not showing
+- Make sure you've configured GitHub in the Options page
+- Check that your token has the `repo` scope
+- Verify the repository format is `owner/repo`

+### GitHub backup/restore fails
+- Verify your GitHub token hasn't expired
+- Check that you have write access to the repository
+- Ensure the repository exists and is accessible
+- Check your internet connection
+- Look at browser console (F12) for detailed error messages

+### "Failed to get file SHA" error
+- This is normal for the first backup of a Logic App
+- The extension creates the file automatically
+- If it persists, check repository permissions

 ## Project Structure

 ```